hackfrederick/hackathon2016/beginner.md

 API is short for Application Programming Interface.
-An API describes how code can interact with external services and collect or send data.
+An API describes how code can interact with external services to collect or send data.

 ### OpenWeatherMap